isomerpages/moe-necrg/_via-opportunities-for-students/National Environment Agency/I am an Advocate of Singapore's Hawker Culture.md

 * Encourage character building, increase level of confidence and inculcate leadership capabilities through public interactions and participation.
 * Exploration and learning about the history and evolution of Singapore's Hawker Culture.

-**Target Audience**: Primary 1- P6 students, Secondary 1- 2 students
+**Target Audience**: Primary 1- P6 students, Secondary 1- 3 students.
+Programme is extended up to Sec 3 students.

 **Runtime**: All year round